gpedote/fateca/README.md

 Follow [Cake Installation](http://book.cakephp.org/2.0/en/installation.html) steps.

 ### Step 4 ###
-Goto app folder and execute:
+Ensure that you have a connection with your database then go to app folder and execute:

 	./Console/cake schema create

 ## Contributing ##